 Electrical faults in three phase Induction Motor

 Single Phasing Fault: Single phasing fault occurs when any one phase of the supply voltage is getting lost because three phases of the voltage supply are must require for the normal working of a three-phase induction motor.
-Due to this fault, the motor could be burned or heat up.
+Due to this fault, the motor could be burned or heated up.

 Reverse Phase Sequencing Fault: Reverse phase sequencing fault occurs when any one phase of the three-phase voltage supply is reversed means the phase order of supply voltages is swapped.
 Due to this fault, the direction of rotation of the motor has changed.

 Under or Over Supply Voltages Fault: This fault occurs when supply voltages are under or over the specified limit.
-The limit of three-phase ac supply voltages is 380 to 440 so when supply voltages have crossed this limit then the motor could be burned or heart up.
+The limit of three phase ac supply voltages is 380 to 440 so when supply voltages have crossed this limit then the motor could be burned or heart up.

-Over Load Fault: This fault occurs when the motor is overloaded means the higher load is connected at the output side of the motor and due to this load motor could be heated up or excessive vibration.
+Over Load Fault: This fault occurs when the motor is overloaded means the higher load is connected at the output side of the motor and due to this load motor could be heated up or have excessive vibration.